Your MUGA Scan explained

 What does the test involve?

 The test involves giving two small injections into one of the veins in your hands or arms about twenty minutes apart.
-One of the injections contains a small amount of a radioactive tracer.
+The first injection prepares your blood for the test, and the second injection contains a radioactive tracer.
 There should be no ill effects from the injections.

-Once the injections have been given we will take pictures of your heart with a Gamma Camera (see photos).
-After the pictures have been taken you are free to leave the department.
+After the pictures have been taken, you are free to leave the department.

 After the test